 Maybe we’ll talk about God or the meaning of life.
 I’ll tell you that energy is everything and kindness is the only real solution, regardless the problem.
 But you’ll try other ways; your mind is innovative and curious.
 You’ll dig holes and spin circles and make someone mad.
 There’s so much value in those mistakes; the road signs to life.
 You’ll be hard on yourself because that’s how you are, but one day hopefully, you’ll soften to your unique design.
 I’ll tell you to meditate and you’ll roll your eyes.
 But I know that long from now, you’ll hear a distant whisper that will make you wonder why you didn’t start before.
 Maybe by then, you’ll measure time with little laundry of your own.

 And then I’ll grow too old and my time will come to do whatever it is we do when our time comes.
 I’ll try to comfort you but I’ll know that you will have to navigate your losses in your own life changing way.
 You’ll think of me when you see the moon, maybe, or a rare plant you know I’d love.
-You’ll say things like ‘my mom would have loved to photograph that’ and ‘she told me every night that I was doing a great job at life.’
+You’ll say things like ‘my mom would have loved to photograph that’ or think of our silly antics.
 Mixed emotions will rush you, but you’ll handle them well and hope for dreams and peace and maybe a sign.
 Hopefully, I’ll set a good enough example that when you grow too old too, you won’t be afraid.

 Sitting here with your little laundry on a sleepy Sunday morning feels insignificant and infinite all at once.
 Our story is ancient.
 It’s written in the stars and yet, it’s unfolding before us.
 The too-big shirts keep shrinking and the sun and moon keep doing their thing.
 We are blessed beyond measure to share this time and space together.
 Every second is a gift; imagine that when you’re struggling to see the sunny spot on the living room floor.
 And remember, that little laundry was once too large; you’ve moved mountains.